Skip to main content

 • Prime and paint the wood, if desired.

-See also How to Clean Mold Off Brick: A Step-by-Step Guide
+See also How to Clean Mold from Windows? - A Step-by-Step Guide

 Sanding the wood after removing the mold is necessary to ensure the surface is smooth and free of particles.
 It also helps to create a better bond between the paint and the wood, resulting in a longer lasting finish.